Deborah Lacey, DipION, BANT, CNHC

 I am a Registered Nutritional Therapist, having qualified from the Institute for Optimum Nutrition, I am a member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) as well as being registered with the Complementary and Natural Healthcare Council (CNHC).

 My passion for using nutrition to support good health and to manage or improve chronic health problems really took off after my dear aunt, Beryl, developed Alzheimer’s Disease.
-By chance somebody leant me a book called the Alzheimer’s Prevention Plan by Patrick Holford, and it was that book that sent my career in a new direction.
+By chance somebody gave me a book called the Alzheimer’s Prevention Plan by Patrick Holford, and it was that book that sent my career in a new direction.
 At last I realised that nutrition was a subject in its own right and my passion and enthusiasm for discovering the benefits that may be gained by finding the right diet for each individual has been increasing ever since.
 I trained at the acclaimed Institute for Optimum Nutrition for four years and loved every minute of it.

 The world of nutrition is constantly evolving and I find this stimulating and exciting and keeping abreast of scientific research and developments continues to be challenging and fascinating.
 For example, being able to understand new findings and translate these into dietary recommendations that may be the key in helping someone to manage their symptoms from health concerns that have been impacting so negatively on their life for years only increases my enthusiasm.